vdclab/gene_presence_abscence/Readme.md

 ### Rule 1 : fetch_fasta_from_seed

-Rule description : fetch the fasta of the seed from the seed table.
+Rule description: Fetch the fasta of the seed from the seed table.
 Then they are writen in the output file.

 ```
+· input file:
-· input file (aka seed file): type = str
+    - seed file: type = str
                               format = name | protein id | e-value | percentage of identity | coverage | color
                               note = no header on this file.

+· output file:
-· output file: type = str
+    - multi fasta file: type = str
 	                    description = multifasta output of the seed sequences
 ```

 ### Rule 2 : psiblast

-Rule description : Use the sequences of the seeds to make a psiBLAST against all the taxid
+Rule description: Use the sequences of the seeds to make a psiBLAST against all the taxid

 ```
 · input files: